lamorim-net/lamorim-net.github.io/index.md

 title: Luiz Amorim
 ---

-I'm a passionate product and advertising builder.
+More than a decade building products that connect technology, advertising, and marketing.

 _Some things about me:_